-- 73. As Europe's largest defence spender United Kingdom's defence budget decreased to \$50.7bn in 2017 from \$52.6bn in 2016, far below the 2014 \$65.6bn figures (IISS, 2018; NATO, 2017b).
+- 74. As Europe's largest defence spender, the United Kingdom's defence budget decreased to USD 50.7 billion in 2017 from USD 52.6 billion in 2016, far below the 2014 USD 65.6 billion figures (IISS, 2018; NATO, 2017b).
+In 2018, however, it is expected to increase to USD 61.5 billion.
 In January, the British government disclosed the initiation of its third defence review which will assess the UK's security posture and set spending priorities.
-After the Brexit referendum, the government launched the National Security Capability Review to ensure that Britain's capabilities are able to meet its foreign policy targets (Jane's Defence, 2018b). - 74.
+After the Brexit referendum, the government launched the National Security Capability Review to ensure that British capabilities are able to meet its foreign policy targets (Jane's Defence Weekly, 2018b). - 75.
 Britain's defence review is said to formulate an industrial strategy, to adapt procurement to current requirements, and to aim to integrate cyber and electronic warfare as well as artificial intelligence considerations when enhancing defence capabilities.
-Brexit is likely to increase the UK's commitments to NATO as it still remains to be seen the terms of third country participation in the EU's new defence pact, PESCO and the European Defence Fund scheme.
+Brexit is likely to increase the British commitments to NATO, as the terms of third country participation in the EU's new defence pact, PESCO and the European Defence Fund (EDF) scheme have yet to be determined.